Meet our staff!

 When not assisting Harvie customers or reading up on the latest happenings in the agriculture industry, you’re most likely to find Lauren, a fitness-enthusiast and local gym owner, instructing or participating in group fitness classes like spinning, rowing or heavy bag boxing.
 Lauren also enjoys distance running, hiking, shopping and spending time with her friends and family.

-Mackenzie Nelsen, Business Development Specialist
+Mackenzie Nelsen, Farm Success Specialist

 Mackenzie is a recent graduate of the University of North Carolina at Chapel Hill where she studied Environmental Science and Food Studies.
 She is joining the team as a Venture for America Fellow (a fellowship that matches recent grads with startups).
 Mackenzie is passionate about food systems and sustainability and has worked in many different aspects of the food world.
 Some highlights include interning at a permaculture agroforestry farm in Belize, an internship with Chef Dan Barber at the Farm to Table Restaurant, Blue Hill at Stone Barns, and a Food Studies Program at the Umbra Institute in Perugia, Italy.
 In her free time, Mackenzie enjoys hiking, playing soccer, reading and cooking.
 As a recent transplant, she is excited to explore and get to know Pittsburgh!